redawg/eda-demo/README.md

 5. Well at this point we have:
 > - installed the OneAgent
-> - Setup a process monitor in Dynatrace
+> - Setup a host level process monitor in Dynatrace
 > - Killed Nginx and demonstrated we get a problem alert in Dynatrace.
-> - At this point let's pivot to what is in this repo.
+> - Now let's pivot to what is in this repo.
-> - First let's go into EDA Controller and set some things up so we can start reviving our little Nginx buddy.
+> - Go ahead and restart nginx on your target node to let the problem alert clear in Dynatrace.
+We have some setup to do in AAP!

 6. Log into your EDA Controller.
    > That Decision Environment you created earlier, well that needs to be pulled into EDA now.